Modern Labs Go Modular

 Diagnostic Products Corporation is the global leader dedicated exclusively to immunodiagnostics.
 DPC's tests supply information vital to the detection and management of adrenal/pituitary dysfunction, allergy, anemia, bone metabolism disturbances, cancer, cardiovascular disease, diabetes, infectious diseases, inflammation, reproductive and thyroid disorders, and therapeutic drug levels, allowing DPC to serve major clinical and veterinary diagnostic areas.
 DPC also designs and manufactures automated laboratory instrumentation, which provides fast, accurate results while reducing labor and reagent costs.
 DPC sells its products to hospitals, clinics and laboratories in more than 100 countries.
 For more information, contact DPC at 310-645-8200, email@example.com or visit www.dpcweb.com.

 Based in Brea, California, IAC Industries is a prominent manufacturer of technical furniture (production workbenches, workstations, and related products) for companies performing diagnostics, assembly, testing, repairs, inspection and related applications across a wide spectrum of industries.
 IAC products are 100% made in the USA by Union Labor, and are sold worldwide.
 IAC Industries currently offers the widest range of workstations, workbenches, seating, and workstation-related accessories available from a single manufacturer.
-For more information, contact IAC Industries at 714-990-8997, email@example.com, or visit www.iacindustries.com.
+For more information, contact IAC Industries at 714-990-8997, firstname.lastname@example.org, or visit iacindustries.com.

 Download the PDF version of this Case Study.Download